Parvin E'tesami: Marriage

+Other than a petty buyer in the market, what did you see?

 Work

 E'tesami was around seven or eight years old when her poetic ability was revealed.
-Through her father's encouragement, she versified some literary pieces which were translated from western sources by her father.
-In 1921 to 1922, some of her earliest known poems were published in the Persian magazine Bahar (Spring).
-The first edition of her Diwan (book of poetry) consisted of 156 poems and appeared in 1935.
+Through her father's encouragement, she versified some literary pieces that were translated from Western sources, by him.
+From 1921 to 1922, some of her earliest known poems were published in the Persian magazine Bahar (Spring).
+The first edition of her Divan (book of poetry) consisted of 156 poems and appeared in 1935.
 The poet and scholar Mohammad Taqi Bahar wrote an introduction to her work.
-The second edition of her book, edited by her brother Abu'l Fatha E'tesami, appeared shortly after her death in 1941.
+The second edition of her book, edited by her brother Abu'l Fatha E'tesami, appeared shortly after she died in 1941.
 It consisted of 209 different compositions in Mathnawi, Qasida, Ghazal, and Qet'a (another form of Persian poetry), and stanzaic forms.
 It totaled 5606 distiches.

+The poems "Gem and Stone", "Oh Bird", "Orphan's Tears", "Desired Child", "Our Lightning is the Oppression of Richness", "Effort and Action", and "Sorrow of Poverty" are among the most well-known poems she penned at a young age.